ethankennerly/predicting-player-retention/accuracy/README.md

     plot_comparison: Saved figure to: 'test/student_answers_sample.csv.png'

-Would 4 principal components better predict 10th answer than 2 components?
+8 principal components did not better predict 10th answer than 2 components.

+Principal component analysis needs more samples and features than components, so here is an example with 4 components on 2 answers.

+    >>> print(accuracy_csv_string('--pca --feature_count 4 --plot test/student_answers_sample.csv --answer_count 2')) #doctest: +ELLIPSIS
+    AdaBoost 0.61

+Running on the dataset also yielded at most score of 86%.

+    bash accuracy.sh

 What is second week retention rate?
 What is second day in first week retention rate?